Gasol/vimrc/README.md

 # /home/gasolwu/.vim/

 The Vim configuration is used in my daily work.
-I mainly use Neovim but still keep compatibility for Vim in terms of portability.
+I mainly use Neovim (nightly build for the treesitter support) but still keep compatibility for Vim in terms of portability.
 Because I'm not only a serious developer who code on Apple machines, but also a system administrator who operates on various unix-like machines.
 There are many languages I work with, including, but not limited to, PHP, Java, C, Python, JavaScript.
 Hope it might be useful if you speak the same language too.
 This Vim configuration isn't meant to make Vim looks like an IDE.
 It's optimized for security, efficiency and vim-ish with ♥️.

 ## Installation